Guide to Feeding Koi During Winter & Other Helpful Tips

 Winter can be a confusing time for new koi keepers, especially due to the fact that you won’t be feeding your koi anything over the coldest months of the season.
 If you’ve kept koi for many years this practice will likely now be standard routine, but for newer pond owners it can seem quite unusual to stop feeding fish for such a long period of time.

-Luckily, koi are quite resourceful creatures and can survive harsh winters without food due to hibernation; a process which allows their bodies and metabolisms slow down to a crawl, requiring only the smallest amounts of energy.
+Luckily, koi are quite resourceful creatures and can survive harsh winters without food due to topor (commonly referred to simply as “hibernation”); a process which allows their bodies and metabolisms slow down to a crawl, requiring only the smallest amounts of energy.
 This process is directly related to water temperature, and as water temperature drops in winter, so too will their metabolism slow down alongside.
 Once the temperature of water reaches about 50ºF (10°c) your koi will likely be in full sleep mode, and you should have already stopped adding food to your pond.
 Koi will continue in this low-energy state, casually swimming around the middle of the pond (warmest point), until water temperatures begin to rise again in spring.

 To note, feeding is just one aspect of getting a pond ready for winter, so be sure to check out our full winter care guide here for a complete winter pond check-list.